mydevlocal/Book-Library-API/README.md

 ## Usage example

-Before you can run this app, make sure you set `env variable` on your machine.
+Before you can run this app, make sure you've set `env variable` on your machine.
 For me, i use linux so i can create it directly in my terminal:

 ```sh
 export HOST=localhost